osu-bsli/legacy-flight-computer/README.md

     - [x] update packetlib.py with new packet types -- toby
     - [x] update packet_util.py to create new packets (need for testing, could use the C library instead)
     - [ ] update grapher
+      - [ ] determine which data series to graph / which graphs / what order
+      - [ ] figure out why altitude graph is messed up (might be 2 data series mapping to the same graph?)
-    - [ ] update simulator.py to test new format
+    - [x] update simulator.py to test new format
+    - [x] make sure it can run
 - [ ] figure out communication with sensers [before 2023-04-13]
   - [ ] i2c -- ayden
   - [ ] can -- peter